 Please feel free to contact Judy on Twitter @judyblakeney.
 Whether the contact is to build your professional learning network or schedule a complimentary professional development at your next staff development, Mrs. Blakeney is eager to connect!

 Tricia (Hyun) Gee, Ed.D.

-Tricia Gee is a part-time AP Language and Composition teacher and a part-time Teacher on Special Assignment (TOSA) in the Fullerton School District where she has served since 2006.
+Tricia Gee is a part-time AP Language and Composition, English Language Arts Honors, and PATHfinder teacher and a part-time Teacher on Special Assignment (TOSA) in the Fullerton School District where she has served since 2006.

-Throughout the years, she has committed to working with children, adults, families and communities to embrace the strength-based framework.
+Throughout the years, she has committed to working with children, adults, families, and communities to embrace the strength-based framework.
 In 2015, she joined the Instructional Leadership Corps (ILC) where 250+ teachers across California instruct teachers on instructional shifts in education.
-In 2016, as an active participant with California Teachers Association's (CTA) Institute for Teaching (IFT) Think Tanks, she worked side-by-side with several strength-based educators in South Orange County.
-Today, she facilitates the Think Tank and continues to contribute as much free time as possible to the nonprofit organization.
+In 2016, as an active participant with California Teachers Association's (CTA) Institute for Teaching (IFT) Think Tanks, she worked side-by-side with several strength-based educators in South Orange County, focusing on the social-emotional well-being of students.

 She holds Thrively strengths and assets that include verbal, creative thinking, resilience, and focus.
+She holds Gallup Strengths that include intellection, achiever, maximizer, adaptability, and connectedness.
 She excels in the area of student empowerment, student "Victor Mentality" (Schroeder, 2019), and student voice.
 She is a Thrively.Com advocate.

 Please feel free to contact Dr. Gee:

 Teacher Interview Podcast: Passion Based Life